PratikJaipuria/landmarkEvents/README.md

 - navigate to recently cloned repository.
 It will be named **landmarkEvents** go inside and select **LandmarkEvents**
 - Click on Finish
 - Once the project can be seen in your workspace, right click on project and do **Run as** -> **Spring Boot App**
+- Navigate to localhost:8080 to view the application

+# Note :

+	We are facing 'Access-Control-Allow-Origin' error in the browser, so its essential to Enable cross-origin resource sharing to search for API results.
+	This can be done by using CORS chrome plugin.

 # Some Pre Defined Data